dekarrin/ictiobus/docs/fishi-usage.md

 Unlike other sections in FISHI, whitespace in `%%actions` sections has absolutely no semantic meaning anywhere and is completely ignored.

-WIP NEED TO FIND PLACE TO MENTION S-ATTRIBUTED ONLY

 ### The Actions Entry

 Entries in a FISHI Actions section begin with an associated symbol for the